-As I have been learning vocabulary, service dog etiquette, how to assist someone who is blind navigate the mostly poorly designed sidewalks and crosswalks, about small-town Prairie life, and how to measure a tablespoon of oil using only touch, I have gained a greater appreciation for my independent mobility.
+As I have been learning vocabulary, service dog etiquette, about how the best air purifier for allergies and asthma helps an allergic person when near service dogs, how to assist someone who is blind navigate the mostly poorly designed sidewalks and crosswalks, about small-town Prairie life, and how to measure a tablespoon of oil using only touch, I have gained a greater appreciation for my independent mobility.

 Laughter and smiles are part of every visit with each woman.
 Once while my octogenarian match and I were sitting in the garden adjacent to the Sidney library reading, a fellow tending the rose garden gave each of us a rose.
 Our smiles were bigger and brighter that day when we parted.